 Synchronizing network access

-Simulating the traffic ahead of time
+Simulating the traffic load of specific implementations ahead of time

-This profile of TSN defines methods 3-7.
+Using Enhancements for Cyclic Queuing and Forwarding

-Preemption is defined in 802.1Q-2018 and 802.3br.
+Preemption is defined in 802.1Q-2018 and 802.3-2018.

 Reserving time on the network for certain traffic types can be done through specific implementations of Enhancements for Scheduled Traffic (802.1Q-2018).
-Enhancements for Scheduled Traffic can be implemented based on a per stream basis or based on a stream class basis.
 A network cycle needs to be defined for this to work.
 The network cycle is a multiple period of the applications that are traversing the network.
 Once that cycle time is defined, portions of that cycle time can either be allocated to streams or classes of streams.

-When a single application is implemented on a network, that application is responsible for sequencing the entire industrial automation system.
-The application can ensure the network will be able to meet all latency requirements through internal sequencing.
+When a single application is implemented on a network, that application can sequence the communications of the controller, sensors and actuators.
 When multiple applications share the same network, those applications need to validate that the network will always meet their latency requirements.
 This can be accomplished by synchronizing Network Access.
 This is a method for coordinating transmission of all the traffic that shares a Network to validate all application requirements can be met and increasing utilization.

-Simulating traffic ahead of time will guarantee that a solution will work and can allow network access to be synchronized.
+Creating a digital model of network traffic ahead of time will guarantee that a solution will work and can allow network access to be synchronized.

 <Note to Editor: End of adopted Hantel Contribution>

-<Editors Note: Add Revised Application Types Table as agreed in Vancouver>

-Table 6 – TSN Mechanisms that can be used to meet Application Requirements